-His interest in photography began during his formative years in Hong Kong.
-Over a decade ago, it evolved into a focus on fine art portfolios of aesthetic, documentary and conceptual images.
+His interest in photography began during his formative years in Hong Kong, then a British colony on the coast of South China Sea.
+Fast forward to over a decade ago, it evolved into a focus on fine art portfolios of aesthetic, documentary and conceptual images.

 - United Photographic Artist Gallery, Tampa, Florida

-- Gallery 825, Los Angeles Art Association, Hollywood, CA
+- Gallery 825, Los Angeles Art Association artist member, West Hollywood, CA

 - Very grateful to receive an art review for my solo at Museum of Art and History Lancaster, thanks Genie Davis:

 Richard Chow’s “Distant Memories”, is a lovely black and white series that takes us from the village to the sea.
 Capturing elegiac images of a childhood he could’ve experienced on Southern California beaches, but as an immigrant, did not; he’s collected a beautiful series of images into wall installations.
 Viewed at a remove through pier telescopes and long lenses, Chow lets us view just glimpses of wonder, a personal window into community, family, and love.
 Subjects from the Manhattan Beach Pier to body-boarders in the surf framed by the shade of a beach umbrella cumulatively shape and recreate an ephemeral time and place that never quite was, but always will be.” – Genie Davis